 A colloquium doctum is a special admission procedure for people who are not eligible for the Bachelor's in Media and Information on the basis of their obtained diplomas, and who are aged 21 or older.

 All students must be able to read textbooks, understand lectures, take part in classroom discussions and write papers in English.
-It is therefore essential that students have a good command of the English language, which must be supported by a sufficient score on an English language test or one of the exempted diplomas, such as the VWO diploma or a HBO propedeuse (non-EU students with a HBO propedeuse are not exempted).
+It is therefore essential that students have a good command of the English language, which must be supported by a sufficient score on an English language test or one of the exempted diplomas, such as the VWO diploma or a HBO propedeuse.

 After submitting your enrolment application in Studielink, you will receive an email with your UvAnetID.
 Follow the instructions in the email to activate your ID as you will need it to complete your UvA application.

-UvA Matching is part of your enrolment in a Bachelor's programme at the UvA.
-You will become acquainted with the programme and with studying, and will have the opportunity to check whether the programme is a good fit for you.
-If you would like to get to know the programme from a bit closer up, we recommend that you also take part in an online information day, such as UvA Experience Days (UvA Proefstuderen) or Student for a day (Student voor een dag).
+UvA Matching is a mandatory part of your enrolment in a Bachelor's programme at the UvA.
+You will become acquainted with the programme and with studying and will have the opportunity to check whether the programme is a good fit for you.
+The Matching procedure will take place online.

-After you have enrolled, you can visit Canvas, the UvA’s virtual learning environment, in order to complete the Matching and to look up additional information on the further procedure.
+After you have enrolled, you can visit Canvas, the UvA’s virtual learning environment, in order to complete the Matching and to look up additional information on the further procedure and the deadline.

 A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
 You will receive instructions on how to request your student ID card.